-｜Stakeholder Identification Canvas
+Stakeholder Identification Canvas

 Ideate a more comprehensive & representative set of relevant stakeholders to your project.

-STEP 1: Begin on the left.
+Begin on the left.
 In the “Who are all the stakeholders” area, quickly write down potential stakeholders for the topic.
 Once you’re done, take a look through and begin categorizing & marking stakeholders into groups.
 If you’re stuck, one common marking to use is those who provide resources (R), permission (P), and/or are decision makers (D).

-STEP 2: Now move to the top right half of the canvas.
+Now move to the top right half of the canvas.
 Categorize your stakeholders by moving them to the customers, connectors, and audience of focus areas.

-STEP 3: Next, move to the middle right half of the canvas.
+Next, move to the middle right half of the canvas.
 Answer the prompts in the “Build Empathy” and “Notice Bias & Assumptions” areas.

-- Considering primary, secondary, and tertiary effects of the effort will help you recognize a comprehensive list of stakeholders and vice versa.
+TIP: Considering primary, secondary, and tertiary effects of the effort will help you recognize a comprehensive list of stakeholders and vice versa.

-Additional questions to help guide the discussion
+Use these additional questions to help guide the problem framing discussion.

 - Who else is important in the customer’s organization?